mincrmatt12/nelson-pdf-downloader/README.md

 By default the pdf will be called `output.pdf`, although you can change this with the `-o` command line option.

 ## Common errors

-- Q: I get a JSON error
+Q: I get a JSON error

-- A: Your session probably expired, try re-logging in and updating your session and server id
+A: Your session probably expired, try re-logging in and updating your session and server id

-- Q: I get invalid book structure
+Q: I get invalid book structure

-- A: Make sure the tree index is set to which position in the nelson viewer the pdfs are, e.g. on chemistry 11U it is the first index so it should be 0
+A: Make sure the "tree index" is set to which position in the nelson viewer the pdfs are, in the picture above it would be 1 -- counting from zero the PDFs appear under the 2nd item in the first list.

-## Format
+## API reverse engineering information

 Appears to have two main files, `https://www.mynelson.com/mynelson/service/explorer/getexplorerinterface.json` and `https://www.mynelson.com/mynelson/service/productdetail/links.json`.